industrial-edge/ied-logging-and-monitoring/docs/Installation.md

-> **_NOTE:_**  In the following we will configure the Data Source and Metrics which you want to export. <br>
+> **_NOTE:_**  In the following we will configure our Data Source and Metrics which we want to export. <br>
 > You have the option to send metrics from the system or some specific app which is installed on the Edge Device. <br>
-> If you choose `system` you can select e.g. cpu, ram and docker as metrics in the next step.
-Afterwards CPU and RAM of the host system (Edge Device) will be exported.
-Docker metrics will also export all data from each app installed on the Edge Device. <br>
+> If you choose `system` you can select e.g. cpu, ram and docker metrics.
+Then CPU and RAM of the host system (Edge Device) will be exported.
+Docker metrics will export all data from each app installed on the Edge Device. <br>
-> If you select a specific app, you might get additional metrics of this app compared to when only selecting `system` --> `docker`. <br>
+> If you select a specific app instead of `system`, you might get additional metrics of this specific app compared to only selecting `system` --> `docker`. <br>
 > In this example we will use `system` --> `cpu`, `ram` and `docker`, see:

-9. Fill in the required information for "1.
-Data source".
-Select which information you want to export:
+1. Fill in the required information for "1.
+Data source":

 ![Data Source](./graphics/data_source.png)
 10. Click on "2.
 Metrics" and select which metrics you want to send to the database:

 ![Metrics](./graphics/metrics.png)

 11. Click on "3.
-Data Destinations" and select the destination you have created previously:
+Data Destinations" and select the destination name you have created previously:

 ![Data Destinations](./graphics/data_destination.png)